lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-14-Libraries.md

 The line beginning `DISCH_THEN(X_CHOOSE_THEN` notes an existential claim from the theorem just instantiated.
 (Those are theorem continuations.)
 Sometimes the proofs are nested but we can keep going, hoping that an induction formula is not being generated dynamically, because then you often can't see what the induction is all about.

-This process is largely mechanical, which is why I could port proofs that I didn't understand, and why I believe that the future of proof porting must involve the porting of proofs at a high level, where we can see the structure of the result.
+This process is largely mechanical, which is why I could port proofs that I didn't understand.
+That's why I believe that the future of proof porting must involve the porting of proofs **at a high level**, where we can see the structure of the result—and not by translating the primitive inferences of a calculus.

 For this example, the result of my largely ignorant and mechanical translation at least resembles mathematics:

 <pre class="source">